 - Click on Apply and then on OK.

-- Restart your computer and check to see whether or not the problem has been fixed once it boots up.
+- Restart your computer and check if the problem has been fixed.

 If Solution 1 doesn’t work, don’t fret as you can still move onto this solution.
 To try and resolve this issue using this solution, you need to: